Protein Pancake Breakfast Sandwiches (Gluten-Free)

 3/4 cup (90g) all-purpose flour (if you don’t need gluten-free)

-Protein Powder: Adds protein and flavor.
-You can omit it by replacing it with the same amount of oat flour or the alternate flour you decide to use.
+• Protein Powder: I often include protein powder for extra protein, but this recipe still works well without it.
+You can omit it by replacing it with the same amount of oat flour or the alternate flour you choose.
 This is my favorite organic and naturally sweetened protein powder that tastes great in this recipe!

 Easily Adapt This Recipe for Any Diet